Web Apps overview

-Here are some key features of App Service that apply to Web Apps:
+Here are some key features of App Service Web Apps:

-- Multiple languages and frameworks - App Service has first-class support for ASP.NET, Node.js, Java, PHP, and Python.
-You can also run PowerShell and other scripts or executables on App Service VMs.
+- Multiple languages and frameworks - Web Apps has first-class support for ASP.NET, ASP.NET Core, Java, Ruby, Node.js, PHP, or Python.
+You can also run PowerShell and other scripts or executables as background services.

-- DevOps optimization - Set up continuous integration and deployment with Visual Studio Team Services, GitHub, or BitBucket.
+- DevOps optimization - Set up continuous integration and deployment with Visual Studio Team Services, GitHub, BitBucket, Docker Hub, or Azure Container Registry.
 Promote updates through test and staging environments.
-Manage your apps in App Service by using Azure PowerShell or the cross-platform command-line interface (CLI).
+Manage your apps in Web Apps by using Azure PowerShell or the cross-platform command-line interface (CLI).

 - Global scale with high availability - Scale up or out manually or automatically.
 Host your apps anywhere in Microsoft's global datacenter infrastructure, and the App Service SLA promises high availability.

-- Connections to SaaS platforms and on-premises data - Choose from more than 50 connectors for enterprise systems (such as SAP, Siebel, and Oracle), SaaS services (such as Salesforce and Office 365), and internet services (such as Facebook and Twitter).
+- Connections to SaaS platforms and on-premises data - Choose from more than 50 connectors for enterprise systems (such as SAP), SaaS services (such as Salesforce), and internet services (such as Facebook).
 Access on-premises data using Hybrid Connections and Azure Virtual Networks.

-- Application templates - Choose from an extensive list of application templates in the Azure Marketplace that let you use a wizard to install popular open-source software such as WordPress, Joomla, and Drupal.
+- Application templates - Choose from an extensive list of application templates in the Azure Marketplace, such as WordPress, Joomla, and Drupal.

 - Visual Studio integration - Dedicated tools in Visual Studio streamline the work of creating, deploying, and debugging.

 Besides Web Apps in App Service, Azure offers other services that can be used for hosting websites and web applications.
 For most scenarios, Web Apps is the best choice.
-For microservice architecture, consider Service Fabric, and if you need more control over the VMs that your code runs on, consider Azure Virtual Machines.
+For microservice architecture, consider Service Fabric.
+If you need more control over the VMs that your code runs on, consider Azure Virtual Machines.
 For more information about how to choose between these Azure services, see Azure App Service, Virtual Machines, Service Fabric, and Cloud Services comparison.